blka/bashflix/README.md

 # bashflix
-Watch movies and TV shows on Mac OS X/Ubuntu, with subtitles, instantaneously.
+Watch movies and TV shows on Mac OS X / Ubuntu, with subtitles, instantaneously.
 Just give the name, quickly grab your popcorn and have fun!

 ![](http://i.imgur.com/FX4bt1B.gif)

 # Usage
 Once installed, you can run it from everywhere.
-Just open terminal (ctrl+alt+t or ⌘+space, terminal) and type:
+Just open terminal (```⌘+space, then type terminal``` or ```ctrl+alt+t```) and type:

 **Examples:**
 ```
-bashflix "The Walking Dead S07E02" pt
+bashflix "the walking dead s07e02" pt
 ```
 ```
 bashflix "Blood Father" fr